zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Zuly says, “It’s really overwhelming taking care of a newbo rn.”
 Something that is “overwhelming” (one word) is very strong, too strong, too  powerful, something that makes you feel that you don’t have control, it may b e something that confuses you.
 If you go to Phoenix, Arizona in the middle  of summer – and I do not recommend it – you will be overwhelmed by the heat.
 It is very hot in Phoenix, Arizona in the summertime.
 Zuly says that it is o verwhelming taking care of a newborn.
 “Newborn” (newborn – one word) i s a baby that has been born very recently, usually within the past month or perha ps two months.

  Zuly is saying that her child is a newborn; she was born re cently.
 She says, “I’m learning everything from scratch.”
 The expression “fro m scratch” (scratch) means from the very beginning, without any preparation,  or any knowledge in this case.
 The term is often used cooking.
 “I’m going to ma ke a cake from scratch,” meaning I’m not going to use any prepared ingredient s, I’m not going to go to the store and buy a box that says “lemon cake” on it.
-I’m goi ng to get the lemons, get the flour get the eggs and so forth.
+I’m going to get the lemons, get the flour get the eggs and so forth.
 That is to make something from scratch.
 You can use it for anything; you could make a table from  scratch, taking a bunch of wood and putting it together, I guess.
 I don’t m ean I could do that, but you could do that.
 And if you want to do that you can give the table to me because, see, I need a new table here in my room.
 Anyway, Zuly is learning everything from scratch, from the very beginning.
 By the way, “scratc h” has other meanings in English, very different.
 Those, you can only find in our Learning Guide…and a dictionary…and on the web…but most importantly in our Lea rning Guide!

 Zuly says she’s learning everything from how to breastfeed a nd bottle-feed, to burping her, to putting her to bed, to using a car se at and a stroller.
 Well, these are all common words when talking about taking care of a  baby.
 Let’s begin with my favorite: “breastfeed” (breastfeed – one word).
 “To  breastfeed” as a verb means that the mother feeds the young baby with the mil k from her breasts, which are those two things that make up the chest of a w oman.
 The end of the breast is called a “nipple” (nipple); we also use that same word when we have a bottle of milk that we are feeding the baby with.
 Th at’s the other way to feed the baby, to “bottle-feed” the baby.
 A “ bottle,” of cour se, is a small, usually glass container – could be plastic, I guess.
 In any case, these a re the two ways of giving milk to a baby: one is to breastfeed and one is to  bottle-feed.
 Some people believe breastfeeding is better for the baby.
 In any case, Zuly is learning to do both.